Home » Weather Instruments: What Each One Measures and How They Work

 • Lightning detection networks: Track lightning strike location and frequency in real time.

-• Citizen weather observers: Home weather stations uploading to Weather Underground and the CWOP network contribute real-time ground truth data between official station locations.
+• Citizen weather observers: Home weather stations uploading to Weather Underground and the CWOP network contribute real-time ground-truth data between official station locations.

 Frequently Asked Questions